jjamieson1/celestialtech-notes/source/index.rst

 These are my personal notes that are a perpetual work in progress.
 I use these notes to study for various industry exams, and I also use them as references during engagements.
+These notes work for me, they connect ideas in my head based on my experience/knowledge and will probably be absolutely worthless to anyone else.

 .. toctree::
    :maxdepth: 1